 - Carry out attacks on networks and systems in a controlled setting to gain practical experience with attack methodologies;

 - Deploy key technologies to defend and countermeasure attacks on networks and systems;

-- Analyze the cyber warfare landscape, including targets, attack techniques and tools, defense tactics, legislation, and ethical dilemmas;
+- Analyze the cyber warfare landscape, including targets, attack techniques and tools, defence tactics, legislation, and ethical dilemmas;

 - Practice security as an integral part of the system development lifecycle rather than an add-on feature.